thunderbird/webext-docs/windows.rst

          :name: [``top``]
          :type: (integer)

          The number of pixels to position the new window from the top edge of the screen.
 If not specified, the new window is offset naturally from the last focused window.
-This value is ignored for panels.

       .. api-member::
          :name: [``type``]
          :type: (:ref:`windows.CreateType`)

-         Specifies what type of browser window to create.
-The 'panel' and 'detached_panel' types create a popup unless the '--enable-panels' flag is set.
+         Specifies what type of window to create.
+Thunderbird does not support :value:`panel` and :value:`detached_panel`, they are interpreted as :value:`popup`.

       .. api-member::
          :name: [``url``]
          :type: (string or array of string)

          A URL or array of URLs to open as tabs in the window.
-Fully-qualified URLs must include a scheme (i.e. 'http://www.google.com', not 'www.google.com').
+Fully-qualified URLs must include a scheme (i.e. :value:`http://www.google.com`, not :value:`www.google.com`).
 Relative URLs will be relative to the current page within the extension.
 Defaults to the New Tab Page.

       .. api-member::